Chadian–Libyan War: Toyota War

 At the opening of 1987, the last year of the war, the Libyan expeditionary force was still impressive, numbering 8,000 troops and 300 tanks.
 However, it had lost the key support of its Chadian allies, who had generally provided reconnaissance and acted as assault infantry.
 Without them the Libyan garrisons resembled isolated and vulnerable islands in the Chadian desert.
+To reinforce his troops, Gaddafi enlisted the aid of various Palestinian and Lebanese armed factions with whom he was allied.
+Several of these such as the Abu Nidal Organization sent militants to bolster the Libyan numbers in Chad.
 On the other side, the FANT was greatly strengthened, now having 10,000 highly motivated troops, provided with fast-moving and sand-adapted Toyota trucks equipped with MILAN anti-tank missiles.
 These trucks gave the name "Toyota War" to the last phase of the conflict.

 Habré started, on 2 January 1987, his reconquest of northern Chad with a successful attack on the well-defended Libyan communications base of Fada.
 Against the Libyan army, the Chadian commander Hassan Djamous conducted a series of swift pincer movements, enveloping the Libyan positions and crushing them with sudden attacks from all sides.
 This strategy was repeated by Djamous in March in the battles of B'ir Kora and Ouadi Doum, inflicting crushing losses and forcing Gaddafi to evacuate northern Chad.

 This in turn endangered Libyan control over the Aouzou Strip, and Aouzou fell in August to the FANT, only to be repelled by an overwhelming Libyan counter-offensive and the French refusal to provide air cover to the Chadians.
 Habré readily replied to this setback with the first Chadian incursion in Libyan territory of the Chadian–Libyan conflict, mounting on 5 September a surprise and fully successful raid against the key Libyan air base at Maaten al-Sarra.
 This attack was part of a plan to remove the threat of Libyan airpower before a renewed offensive on Aouzou.
 Given the French intervention on behalf of Chad and U.S. supply of satellite intelligence to FANT during the Maaten al-Sarra battle, Gaddafi blamed Libya's defeat on French and U.S. "aggression against Libya".

 The projected attack on Aouzou never took place, as the dimensions of the victory obtained at Maaten made France fear that the attack on the Libyan base was only the first stage of a general offensive into Libya proper, a possibility that France was not willing to tolerate.
 As for Gaddafi, being subjected to internal and international pressures, he showed himself more conciliatory, which led to an OAU-brokered ceasefire on 11 September.